drhoopoe/academic-kickstart/content/post/p062001/why_hoopoe.md

 Not all references to the hoopoe are positive.
-It is twice mentioned in the Hebrew Bible as an unclean animal forbidden to be eaten.[^5] This may help explain why an enormous and decidedly sinister-looking hoopoe (without its crest raised) appears almost dead-center in the middle panel of [Hieronymus Bosch's "The Garden of Earthly Delights](https://commons.wikimedia.org/wiki/File:The_Garden_of_Earthly_Delights_by_Bosch_High_Resolution.jpg.")
+It is twice mentioned in the Hebrew Bible as an unclean animal forbidden to be eaten.[^5] This may help explain why an enormous and decidedly sinister-looking hoopoe (without its crest raised) appears almost dead-center in the middle panel of [Hieronymus Bosch's "The Garden of Earthly Delights](https://commons.wikimedia.org/wiki/File:The_Garden_of_Earthly_Delights_by_Bosch_High_Resolution.jpg.").
 It's also generally agreed upon that hoopoes smell terrible, though the meanings attributed to this can differ.
-Yemeni medico-magical practitioners interviewed by anthropologist Nancy Dupree in the 1970s, for example, argued that God gave the hoopoe its foul smell to protect it from humans seeking to capture or kill it in order to exploit its wondrous properties.[^6]
+Yemeni medico-magical practitioners interviewed by anthropologist Nancy Dupree in the 1970s, for example, argued that God gave the hoopoe its foul odor to protect it from humans seeking to capture or kill it in order to exploit its wondrous properties.[^6]

 A pseudo-Hermetic text known as the *Cyranides*, parts of which date to late antiquity, is perhaps the oldest surviving testament to ideas about the magical and medical properties of various parts of the hoopoe's body.
 The text traveled far and wide for over a milleniumm in Latin, Arabic, and other languages.
-Suffice to say that none of the procedures it recommends end well for the hoopoe,[^7] and it was just one of many texts that advised slaughtering the birds for their special bits.[^8]
+Suffice to say that none of the procedures it recommends end well for the hoopoe,[^7] and it was just one of many texts that advised slaughtering the bird for its special bits.[^8]

 According to the canonical *ḥadīth* collection *Sunan Abī Dāwūd*, the hoopoe is one of just four animals the Prophet Muḥammad explicitly forbade Muslims to kill,[^9]
 Given the popularity of the aforementioned texts and practices, however, this hasn't always sufficed to protect the bird in Musliml-majority locales.